vitaly-t/pg-promise/README.md

 WHERE id = ${id}
 ```

-Every query method of the library recognizes type `QueryFile` as a query provider.
+Every query method of the library can accept type [QueryFile] as its `query` parameter.
+The type never throws any error, leaving it for query methods to reject with [QueryFileError].

-You should only create a single instance of `QueryFile` per file, and then use that instance throughout the application.
+You should only create a single instance of [QueryFile] per file, and then reuse that instance throughout the application.

-Most useful features of class `QueryFile`:
+Notable features of [QueryFile]:

 * `debug` mode, to make every query request check if the file has changed since it was last read, and if so - read it afresh.
   This way you can write sql queries and see immediate updates without having to restart your application.
-* Added in v3.2.0: `params` option for static SQL pre-formatting, to inject certain values only once, like a schema name or a
+* Option `params` is for static SQL pre-formatting, to inject certain values only once, like a schema name or a
   configurable table name.

-The query provider itself never throws any error, leaving it for query methods to reject with.

-For detailed documentation see [QueryFile API].

 ## Connections